March 23, 2021

 What if the solution to climate change lies within the mind of a young female STEM researcher, whose odds of advancing in her field are disproportionately lower than her male coworkers?

 Robyn Baker is a recent graduate from the Euro-American programme at Sciences Po Paris, during which she specialized in sustainable development and political science.
-Her studies and experiences brought her to the Center for Partnership Studies as a Research and Education Associate to contribute to the Social Wealth Index, caring economy-related projects, and the development of partnership curriculum for all education levels.
-She is a strong advocate for gender equity as a cornerstone of any social, economic, or political structure, and deeply resonates with the partnership model as a way to heal our histories of domination and collectively inspire and empower generations to come.
+Her studies and experiences brought her to the Center for Partnership Systems as a Research and Education Associate to contribute to the Social Wealth Index, caring economy-related projects, and the development of Partnership curriculum for all education levels.
+She is a strong advocate for gender equity as a cornerstone of any social, economic, or political structure, and deeply resonates with the Partnership model as a way to heal our histories of domination and collectively inspire and empower generations to come.